 From Birth to Preschool

-- Start saving for college as soon as possible.
+- Start setting aside money for college as soon as possible.
 The earlier you start, the more money you'll have for college.

 - Read, play and talk with your child.
-Studies show that engaged families raise children who will likely become successful.
+Engaged families raise children who will likely become successful, according to the Harvard Family Research Project.1

 - Take an active role in your child's education.